nisrulz/release-automation-playstore/dev.md

 To setup `metadata-apps` repo, simply follow along:
 1. Create a new repo named `metadata-apps`.
 It can be private.
-1. Use the `fetch-metadata` worflow to get the intial directory structure.
+1. Use the `fetch-metadata` workflow to get the initial directory structure.
 1. Cut and paste it in your `metadata-apps` repo under `android` directory.
 1. Add to git, commit and push to remote `metadata-apps` repository.
 1. When you want to make an update to the metadata, directly update the files inside the `metadata-apps` repository under `android` directory and sync it with remote.
-1. When the next time `update-metadata` workflow executes, it will sync and pull the latest changes from the `metadata-apps` respository.
+1. When the next time `update-metadata` workflow executes, it will sync and pull the latest changes from the `metadata-apps` repository.

 Below is a screenshot of how the `metadata-apps` repository directory structure would look like: